EiffelWebFramework/EWF/Home.md

 - Mailing list: please visit and subscribe to the mailing list page [[http://groups.google.com/group/eiffel-web-framework]]  ![logo](http://groups.google.com/intl/en/images/logos/groups_logo_sm.gif)
+- Most of the discussion are done on the mailing list (google group).
+For time to time we have web meeting, and physical meeting usually during other Eiffel related events.

 - See also
    - You want to contribute or follow the progress/discussion, see the [[collaboration page| Community-collaboration]]